funkelab/drosophila_neurotransmitters/README.md

 *As of July 20th 2024 -- repo private*

-This data was collated by Alexander Bates at Harvard Medical School while in the group of Prof. Rachel Wilson.
-It is manageed and curated together with Diane Adjavon in the laboratory of Jan Funke at Janelia Research Campus.
-We thank Mark Eddison at Janelia for sharing early assignment of EASI-FISH data for central complex neurons.
+This data was collated by [Alexander Bates](https://as-bates.netlify.app/portfolio/) at Harvard Medical School while in the group of Prof. Rachel Wilson
+It is manageed and curated together with [Diane Adjavon](https://adjavon.github.io/) in the laboratory of [Jan Funke](https://www.hhmi.org/scientists/jan-funke) at Janelia Research Campus.
+We thank [Mark Eddison](https://www.janelia.org/people/mark-eddison) at Janelia for sharing early assignment of EASI-FISH data for central complex neurons.

 If you use this collected data in your research please liaise with Alex, Diane and Jan on the appropriate ways to acknowledge this resource.